Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 Custom Connection:

-While extreme, these rituals inspire milder tributes: meditation bracelets engraved with “Memento Mori” or coffee mugs patterned with subtle bone motifs.
+While extreme, these rituals inspire milder tributes: meditation bracelets engraved with “Memento Mori” or coffee mugs subtly patterned with bone designs.

 Every culture weaponizes objects against oblivion.
 Here’s how to translate rituals into personalized memorial gifts: